 The four common grades or “degrees” of honey are white, yellow, red, and black.
 Originally, the degree of honey was determined by the amount of time that was allotted for the coffee to dry, with white and yellow honey using shorter drying times, red honey being slightly longer, and black honey being the longest.
 Today the degree of honey is determined by the amount of mucilage left on the bean during drying, with white honey having the least, yellow honey more, red honey even more, and black honey the most.
 Depulping machines that allow for leaving variable amounts of mucilage on the bean has allowed mills to standardize drying times, and as a result, meet increased demand honey processed coffees.

 White and yellow tend to be closest in characteristics to a fully washed coffee.
 Often you'll find delicate and clean flavor notes with this method.
 Red honey coffees tend to have more fruity flavor notes while still maintaining the complexity, nuance, and acidity of washed coffees.
 Black Honey, because it retains the most pulp during drying, tends to be very fruit forward (much like a natural) with heavier body and more muted acidity.
 One of our favorite coffees here at 802 Coffee is our Costa Rica Aurora Micro Lot.
-It is White Honey processed and also represents our first fully exclusive coffee, which we are proud to have brought on as an exclusive for a fourth year in a row.
-Another fantastic Honey processed coffee in our lineup is our Light Roast Zambia AA.
+It is Red Honey processed and also represents our first fully exclusive coffee, which we are proud to have brought on as an exclusive for over seven years.
+Another fantastic Honey processed coffee in our lineup is our Colombia El Naranjo.